parchambeau/java-provenance-barebones-client/README.md

 ## Caution

 It may be necessary to manually create a node instance on the blockchain if it doesn't get created on the developer portal.
-This can be done from the app by selecting option 8.
+This can be done from the app by selecting option 8. # java-provenance-barebones-client